I love flipping through color books and paint swatches, it totally brightens my mood and gives me energy.

-That is, if I’m doing a color consultation as part of an interior redesign discussion.
+That applies when I’m doing a color consultation as part of an interior redesign discussion.

-When I’m choosing colors for home staging, I don’t really care too much about what the client likes or will feel comfortable living with, because in a staging situation it’s all about decorating for home buyers.
+When I’m choosing colors for home staging, I don’t care too much about what the client likes.
+It doesn’t matter what they’ll feel comfortable living with, because in a staging situation it’s all about decorating for home buyers.

 In this case, I had to stay fairly neutral because I had no idea what precise colors her furniture and art actually were.

-Standing there with the wife (at a workbench in what will soon be the family room off the yet-to-be-built kitchen, shown in the photo above), wearing my coat because there was no heat, I somehow managed to choose a color palette for this 5 bedroom, 3-story home in only two hours!
+Standing there surrounded by construction debris and wearing my coat because there was no heat, I managed to choose a color palette for this 5 bedroom, 3-story home in only two hours!

 For my second color consulting client, I did a home in the Beaches area that was built in 1919.
 It had lots of dark wood trim (which they didn’t want to paint) and leaded glass windows.